sparkfun/SparkFun_RTK_Everywhere_Firmware/docs/menu_base.md

 Torch: ![Feature Supported](img/Icons/GreenDot.png)

-In addition to providing accurate local location fixes, SparkFun RTK Everywhere can also serve as a correction source, also called a *Base*.
+In addition to providing accurate local location fixes, SparkFun RTK devices can also serve as a correction source, also called a *Base*.
 The Base doesn't move and 'knows' where it is so it can calculate the discrepancies between the signals it is receiving and what it should be receiving.
 Said differently, the 'Base' is told where it is, and that it's not moving.
 If the GPS signals say otherwise, the Base knows there was a disturbance in the ~~Force~~ ionosphere.
 These differences are the correction values passed to the Rover so that the Rover can have millimeter-level accuracy.

 There are two types of bases: *Surveyed* and *Fixed*.
 A surveyed base is often a temporary base set up in the field.
 Called a 'Survey-In', this is less accurate but requires only 60 seconds to complete.
 The 'Fixed' base is much more accurate but the precise location at which the antenna is located must be known.
 A fixed base is often a structure with an antenna bolted to the side.
 Raw satellite signals are gathered for a few hours and then processed using Precision Point Position.
 We have a variety of tutorials that go into depth on these subjects but all you need to know is that the RTK Facet supports both Survey-In and Fixed Base techniques.